 Because we are experts in user experience and usability engineering and deal primarily with medical devices, ISO 13485 is often not detailed enough.
 IEC 62366-1:2015 is a standard that provides guidance on applying usability engineering to medical devices.

-The goal is to ensure that devices are safe and effective for use by intended users.
-The standard covers the entire product lifecycle and requires manufacturers to conduct risk management and usability testing.
-Compliance can help reduce use errors, increase user satisfaction, and ensure regulatory compliance.
+The aim is to ensure that products can be used safely and effectively by their intended users.
+The standard covers the entire product life cycle and requires manufacturers to conduct risk management and usability testing.
+Among the usability tests are formative assessment and summative evaluation.
+In both processes, usability is tested using various methods in order to detect faults early on and solve them in a sustainable way.
+Compliance with the standard can help reduce use errors, increase user satisfaction, and ensure regulatory compliance.

 We are not certified, we have spent a long time studying the standard and know what is relevant for your medical device.

 ISO 13485 is an international standard that outlines the requirements for a quality management system (QMS) for medical devices.
 The standard specifies the guidelines for designing, developing, manufacturing, and distributing medical devices that meet regulatory requirements and ensure customer satisfaction.

 ISO 13485 is applicable to all organizations involved in the medical device industry, regardless of their size or type.
 Compliance with the standard demonstrates that an organization has implemented a QMS that meets the requirements of regulatory bodies and has the necessary controls in place to ensure product safety and effectiveness.